 Among special coastal places are Dartmouth; sheltered Blackpool Sands; Slapton's long curve of pebble beach and nature reserve lagoon; the cliffs about Start Point and Prawle Point, Bolt Head and Bolt Tail; East Portlemouth's beach and Salcombe's location and views; Thurlestone proving that family seaside places don't need to be brash; Bigbury's huge sands and the fun of getting to Burgh Island; waterside, oak-wood-sheltered Noss Mayo/Newton Ferrers; many others, less easy of access, are for you to discover.

 Kingsbridge and Totnes, both old, attractive and small, are the towns at the area's heart; Plymouth – the West Country's biggest town, with Naval base, ferry port, theatre, cinemas, history, Hoe (great views) and Barbican (where the life is) – is on the area's edge.
 Dartington Hall is an arts centre (films, plays, music, dance) with lovely gardens.
 Pleasure cruisers ply the Kingsbridge estuary and Dart and Tamar rivers.

-Slapton: lovely village (two pubs, shop, narrow streets, church) on the hillside down to the sea (1 mile).
+Slapton: lovely village (two pubs, shop, narrow streets, church) on a hillside down to the sea (1 mile).
 There, the long lake/lagoon of Slapton Ley nature reserve (birdwatching) and Slapton Sands (pebbles, not sand, but multi-coloured and 3 unspoilt miles of them).
 Blackpool Sands (The Venus Café, Restaurant, Takeaway and Watersports), 4 miles.
 Superb coastal walks not far.
 Dartmouth (town) and Kingsbridge, about 8 miles.